-- (1) Sales represents fiscal 2015 Net Sales. - (2) RONAEBIT is a three-year average for fiscal 2013, 2014 and 2015, calculated as a fraction expressed as a percentage where (i) the numerator is operating income (earnings from continuing operations before income taxes plus interest expense less other income (expense) net), and (ii) the denominator is average net assets employed (total assets minus cash and cash equivalents and minus all liabilities excluding short-term and long-term debt). - (3) As described above, there is no payout if the Company does not achieve its WACC.
+- (1) Sales represents fiscal 2016 Net Sales. - (2) RONAEBIT is a three-year average for fiscal 2014, 2015 and 2016, calculated as a fraction expressed as a percentage where (i) the numerator is operating income (earnings from continuing operations before financial services and income taxes plus interest expense less other income (expense)-net), and (ii) the denominator is average net assets employed excluding financial services (total assets minus cash and cash equivalents and minus all liabilities excluding short-term and long-term debt). - (3) As described above, there is no payout if the Company does not achieve its WACC.

-Actual performance during the period on these metrics was a RONAEBIT of 31.3% and revenues of \$3,353 million; as a result, performance-based share units were earned at 122.5% based on financial performance during the fiscal 2013 to 2015 plan period.
+Actual performance during the period on these metrics was a RONAEBIT of 34.2% and revenues of \$3,430 million; as a result, performance-based share units were earned at 106.7% based on financial performance during the fiscal 2014 to 2016 plan period.

-In February 2016, the Committee also had discussions relating to targets for the fiscal 2016 to 2018 plan.
-The Committee continued the same approach as used in fiscal 2015 and the same general financial metrics for these future goals.
+In February 2017, the Committee also had discussions relating to targets for the fiscal 2017 to 2019 plan.
+The Committee continued the same approach as used in fiscal 2016 and the same general financial metrics for these future goals.
 The Committee believes that the current structure and metrics continue to incent management appropriately and thereby enhance shareholder value.